 - Have an approved Associate Degree with a GPA of 2.5 or higher, (or equivalent qualification) from a Tertiary Level Institution, or The international student matriculation equivalent.

-- Passing grades in Math and English in the Gaokao is accepted for matriculation subject to departmental approval.
+- Passing grades in Math, Science and English in the Gaokao is accepted for matriculation subject to departmental approval.

 The language of instruction is English.
 Non-native speakers of English should obtain a TOEFL score of 500 or better and may be required to take an English Proficiency Test, set on behalf of The University of the West Indies' Board for Undergraduate Studies, in order to satisfy the Board of their suitability to undertake the courses leading to the BSc Software Engineering degree.